-REF ID: A628 TR The Zimmerman telegram
+The Zimmerman telegram

-The telegram which brought American into the war on the Allied side, World War I. Many reasons for thinking we might go in on the side of the Germans and had they been more astute diplomatically, it might have turned out that way!
-7
+[The telegram which brought American into the war on the Allied side, World War I. Many reasons for thinking we might go in on the side of the Germans and had they been more astute diplomatically, it might have turned out that way!]

-WALTER CRONKHITE'S "YOU ARE THERE!"
-Program on the ZIMMERMANN TELEGRAM.
+WALTER CRONKHITE'S YOU ARE THERE! program on the ZIMMERMANN TELEGRAM.

-The Zimmerman tlegrep in daysphared by the British Room 40 O.B.
+SLIDE 29 The Zimmerman tlegramer dappharse by she British Room 40 0.B.

 "Here is a translation of the thing.
 It was important because the message said the Germans were going to resume unrestricted submarine warfare and this part, here, dealing with Mexico, was the straw that broke the camel's back.
-People in the Middle West were very lukewarm toward the idea of our getting into the War on either side - but when the Germans began talking about returning to Mexico, Texas, New Mexico and gave us and established the authenticity of the "The Zimmermann Telegram".
+People in the Middle West were very lukewarm toward the idea of our getting into the War on either side - but when the Germans began talking about returning to Mexico, Texas, New Mexico and Arizona, there was something else agains.
+So we got into the war within a couple of weeks after the British gave us and established the authenticity of the "The Zimmermann Telegram".